Human's Lib

-Human's Lib is the debut album by the British pop musician Howard Jones.
-It was released in March 1984 and entered the UK Albums Chart at the no. 1 spot, spending a total of 57 weeks in the charts.
+Human's Lib is the debut studio album by the English synth-pop musician Howard Jones.
+It was released on 9 March 1984 and entered the UK Albums Chart at the No. 1 spot, spending a total of 57 weeks on the charts.
 The album has been certified double platinum by the BPI for sales in excess of 600,000 copies.

-Four songs from this album were released as singles in the UK, all of which reached the top 20: "New Song" peaked at #3, "What Is Love?" at #2, "Hide and Seek" at #12, and "Pearl in the Shell" at #7.
-"New Song" and "What Is Love?" also made it into the Billboard charts in the US, both reaching the top 40.
+Four songs from the album were released as singles in the UK, all of which reached the top 20 on the UK singles chart: "New Song" peaked at #3, "What Is Love?" at #2, "Hide and Seek" at #12, and "Pearl in the Shell" at #7.
+"New Song" and "What Is Love?" also charted on the US Billboard Hot 100 in the US, both reaching the top 40.

 "Equality" was released as a single only in South Africa, as a commentary about the policy of apartheid there at the time.